Skip to content

 What is pet care business software?

-Pet care business software is an app that runs the business side of pet care — scheduling and bookings, client and pet records, owner updates, and invoicing — for sitters, walkers, groomers, trainers and daycares.
+Pet care business software is an app that runs the business side of pet care: scheduling and bookings, client and pet records, owner updates, and invoicing, for sitters, walkers, groomers, trainers and daycares.
 It replaces the patchwork of a calendar app, notes app, camera roll and payment app that most pros start with.
-It's different from a consumer pet app (which is for owners) and from a marketplace like Rover (which finds you clients and takes a commission on each booking).
+It is different from a consumer pet app (which is for owners) and from a marketplace like Rover (which finds you clients and takes a commission on each booking).

 What's the difference between pet care software and a marketplace like Rover?